-Have you got a moment for an interview?
+Do you have a moment for an interview?

 Insights

-(or: "I'm going to take an hour of your life to write down something I could have emailed")
+(or: "I'm going to take an hour of your life to write up something I could have emailed")

-The interview is to internal audit what "busy" is to the rest of the organisation: everyone does it, nobody questions it, and if you ask why, you get an answer that makes no sense.
+The interview is to internal audit what "being busy" is to the rest of the organisation: everyone does it, no one questions it, and if you ask why, you get an answer that makes no sense.
 "That's how we've always done it."
 "It's the methodology."
 "Otherwise you miss context."
 Right.
 Or you could have just sent an email.

-Let me put it bluntly.
+Let's be sharp.
 Most internal audits are risk- or compliance-focused.
-That means: there is a standard, there is a control, and your job is to establish whether that control is being performed.
-That's it.
-No philosophy, no in-depth interview, no therapy session about how someone feels about the four-eyes principle.
+There is a standard, there is a control, and your job is to establish whether that control is operating.
+No philosophy, no depth interview, no therapeutic session about how someone feels about the four-eyes principle.
 Simply: is it happening, yes or no?
 That question fits in an email.
-In fact, that question fits in a single line.
+In one line.

-And then that "in pairs" thing.
-As if an audit interview is a dangerous undertaking that requires backup.
-"Yes but the other person picks up on non-verbal cues."
+And then that "in pairs" business.
+As if an audit interview were a dangerous undertaking requiring backup.
+"Yes but the other person watches for non-verbal signals."
 Excuse me?
-You are an auditor, not an FBI interrogator.
-You are establishing whether someone keeps their authorisation matrix up to date.
-You do not need a behavioural profile for that.
-If you cannot ask the question on your own, perhaps you do not know well enough what you are looking for.
-And if you do know — why are there two of you at the table?
+You're an auditor, not an FBI interrogator.
+You're establishing whether someone maintains their authorisation matrix.
+You don't need a behavioural profile for that.
+If you can't ask the question on your own, you probably don't know well enough what you're looking for.
+And if you do know, why are there two of you at the table?

 The trap of "background" and "root causes"

-And then there is the other classic: the interview to uncover the "background" or "root cause".
+Then there's that other classic: the interview to uncover the "background" or "root cause".
 Sounds thorough.
 Sounds professional.
-Except: in a standard compliance or risk-focused audit, the cause is irrelevant.
-You establish that something is not working.
+But in a standard compliance or risk-focused audit, the cause is irrelevant.
+You establish that something isn't working.
 Full stop.
-Why it is not working is a different question, for a different type of engagement, with a different methodology.
+Why it isn't working is a different question, for a different type of investigation, with a different methodology.

-Suppose someone is not doing their job properly.
+Say someone isn't doing their job properly.
 The control fails.
 Then the finding is: the control fails.
 Not: "Jan was busy, the department is understaffed, and the system was down briefly last month."
-That is no longer an audit — that is an excuse collection exercise.
-And that is exactly what interviews produce.
+That's not an audit.
+That's an excuse collection.
+And that is precisely what interviews produce.
 Stories.
 Context.
 Noise.
-Everything except the answer to the question you should have been asking.
+Everything except the answer to the question you should have asked.

 Root cause analyses are valuable.
-Absolutely.
-But those are different types of engagements.
-Cause-focused rather than problem-focused.
-With different techniques, different expertise, and a different objective.
-If you mix them up, you get audits that take too long, cost too much, and deliver too little.
+No doubt.
+But they are different investigations.
+Cause-oriented rather than problem-oriented.
+With different techniques, different expertise, a different objective.
+If you confuse the two, you get audits that take too long, cost too much and deliver too little.
 In other words: the average internal audit.

 What it really costs

-This is not about abolishing contact.
-It is about finding alternatives that achieve the same goal, but faster and cheaper.
+This isn't about abolishing contact.
+It's about alternatives that achieve the same objective, faster and cheaper.
 An online walkthrough with screenshots, for example.
 The auditee shows how the process works, takes screenshots, and you review them in your own time.
 No meeting room, no write-up, no validation round.
-Just evidence.
+Evidence, without the detours.

 Or simpler still: look in the system yourself.
-If you want to know whether the authorisation matrix is correct, open the system and check it.
-If you want to know whether reviews are performed on time, pull a report.
-Data does not lie, data does not need preparation, does not get nervous, and does not give socially desirable answers.
+Want to know whether the authorisation matrix is correct?
+Open the system and check.
+Want to know whether reviews are performed on time?
+Pull a report.
+Data doesn't lie, doesn't need preparation, doesn't get nervous and doesn't give socially desirable answers.

 The interview is not inherently wrong.
-It is inherently inefficient for the purpose it is typically used for.
-And inefficiency is, for a profession that is supposed to make organisations more efficient, a rather embarrassing problem.
+It is inherently inefficient for the purpose it is usually deployed for.
+And inefficiency is, for a profession that is supposed to make organisations more efficient, an embarrassing problem.

 A bit of theory: what kind of method is an interview, actually?

-In research terms, an interview is a qualitative method: designed to ask open questions, explore meanings and elicit stories that cannot be captured in tick boxes12.
-You use it when you want to understand what people experience, think or feel — not when you simply want to count whether something does or does not happen13.
-Closed yes/no questions and hard standards belong to standardised, quantitative methods: checklists, questionnaires, reports, data extracts — things you can tally and replicate one-to-one145.
+In research terms, an interview is a qualitative method: designed for open-ended questions, exploring meanings and eliciting stories that cannot be captured in tick-boxes12.
+You deploy it when you want to understand what people experience, think or feel.
+Not when you simply want to establish whether something happens13.
+Closed yes/no questions and hard standards belong to standardised, quantitative methods: checklists, questionnaires, reports, data extracts.
+Results you can tally one-to-one and replicate145.

-The Global Internal Audit Standards (GIAS), in the same vein, call for appropriate techniques to gather sufficient and appropriate audit evidence — not a standard set of mandatory procedures67.
-They emphasise professional judgement: choose the method that fits your question, your standard and the type of evidence required — not the method you once learned because "that's just how it's done"62.
+The Global Internal Audit Standards (GIAS) similarly require appropriate techniques to gather sufficient and appropriate audit evidence.
+Not a standard set of mandatory procedures67.
+The emphasis is on professional judgement: choose the method that fits your question, your standard and the type of evidence you need.
+Not the method you once learned because "that's just how it's done"62.

 When not to interview

-1. When there is a hard, unambiguous standard and control, and your engagement essentially asks: is this demonstrably happening, yes or no1.
-Then you have a yes/no question that fits perfectly with standardised, repeatable means (data, records, reports, files) — not with an hour of conversation12.
+1. When there is a hard, unambiguous standard and control, and your assignment essentially asks: is this demonstrably happening, yes or no1.
+Then you have a yes/no question that fits perfectly with standardised, repeatable means (data, records, reports, files), not with an hour of talking12.

 When to interview

-1. When you want to understand why people do or do not do something: behaviour, culture, unwritten rules, barriers, beliefs829.
-Then it is precisely the point for someone to tell a story, add nuance, and for you to probe what is going on beneath the surface.
+1. When you want to understand why people do or don't do something: behaviour, culture, unwritten rules, barriers, beliefs829.
+Then the whole point is that someone tells a story, adds nuance and you can probe what lies beneath the surface.

-2. When you are explicitly conducting a root cause analysis or improvement engagement and need to go beyond "the control fails" to the underlying drivers89.
+2. When you are explicitly conducting root cause analysis or an improvement programme, and you need to go beyond "the control fails" to the underlying drivers89.
 Then a qualitative conversation, possibly combined with other methods, fits your objective — but then you are also no longer conducting a standard compliance audit.

-In that sense, interviews are not "bad" — they are often misplaced: you deploy a qualitative, time-consuming method for a simple yes/no question that calls for hard, repeatable data125.
+Interviews are therefore not "bad".
+They are often misapplied: a qualitative, time-consuming method for a simple yes/no question that calls for hard, repeatable data125.

-So, dear auditor, be honest: when was the last time you discovered something in an interview that you did not already know?
-When was it truly necessary to have two people at the table?
-And looking back at your last audit — how many hours went into interviews and interview write-ups, and how many of those could you have saved with a targeted email and a screenshot?
+Be honest: when did you last discover something in an interview you didn't already know?
+When was it genuinely necessary to have two people at the table?
+And looking back on your last audit: how many hours went into interviews and interview write-ups?
+How much of that could you have saved with a targeted email and a screenshot?

-Try this: the next time you are about to schedule an interview, ask yourself one question: "Can I get this by email, with data, or via a walkthrough?"2 If the answer is yes (and it almost always is), then do that.
+Try this: at your next interview, ask yourself one question: "Could I get this by email, with data or via a walkthrough?"2 If the answer is yes — and it almost always is — then do that.
 Your auditee will thank you.
 Your planning will thank you.
-And your report will not be a day later for it.
+And your report won't be a day later for it.

 And if someone tells you "that's just how it's done"?
 Then you know enough.
-That is the auditor version of "I'm busy."
+That's the auditor version of "I'm busy."

 How can Audirium help you?

-More efficient auditing starts with better methods.
-Audirium helps your internal audit function work in a more data-driven and targeted way — less time on the interview, more time on what really matters.
+Better auditing starts with better methods.
+Audirium helps your internal audit function work in a more data-driven and targeted way.
+Less time on the interview, more time on what really matters.

-• Methodology review — evaluating your audit approach: when to interview, when to use data analysis, when to observe
+• Methodology review — examining your audit approach: when to interview, when to use data analysis, when to observe

-• Work programme coaching — more efficient engagements with less overhead, greater focus on risk and findings
+• Work programme coaching — more efficient engagements with less overhead, more focus on risk and findings

 • Peer review — an external perspective on your audit process and reporting in conformance with Standard 12.3